eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/5-Test-invariants-by-using-assertions.md

 ````
 The compilation will fail if assert is used as an identifier.

-So compilation is the first step to use assertions.
+So compilation is the first step to using assertions.
 But to execute the assertion checks, you have to enable them with:
 ````
 java -ea com.example.Test
 ````